Podcasts like Mental Illness Happy Hour

 Website Apple Spotify

-Listen to the NFL's Max Hall, mental health therapist and substance abuse counselor, Coach Blu Robinson of Team Addict II Athlete, and Brock Bevell of Chase the Vase.
-They help men overcome addiction, produce a more excellent lifestyle, and inspire movement from being a Victim of Addiction to an Agent of Recovery.
-These men in recovery come together to address addiction, recovery, communication, and relationship roadblocks that hinder hope and healing.MORE Host Blu Robinson
+This podcast is hosted by retired NFL quarterback Max Hall, retired police officer turned recovery coach Brock Bevell, and mental health therapist and substance abuse counselor Blu Robinson cofounder of Addict II Athlete.
+These men are all in long-term recovery and bring different perspectives and understanding to recovery and sobriety.
+They help men overcome addiction, produce a more excellent lifestyle, and inspire movement from being a Victim of Addiction to an Agent of Recovery...MORE Host Blu Robinson

 Producer/Network Blu Robinson